rossyndicate/WR696_R_Intro/docs/06-corr-slr.md

 <img src="06-corr-slr_files/figure-html/unnamed-chunk-4-2.png" width="672" />

 They both look pretty skewed, therefore likely not normally distributed.
 We can statistically test if a variable fits a normal distribution with the `shapiro.test()` function.
 However, this function only runs for 5000 observations or less.
-Thereofore, we will need to test for normality on a random subset of our full data set:
+Therefore, we will need to test for normality on a random subset of our full data set:

 ```r